Using PDSF for ATLAS Work

 From Atlas Wiki

-if you find that any of these instructions are incomplete or obsolete please send mail to Mike.
+if you find that any of these instructions are incomplete or obsolete please send mail to Zach.

 We have our own mailing list for atlas specific pdsf issues and general requests for help which you can sign up through eGroups: atlas-lbl-pdsf-users.
 Please cc this list on support requests you think would be of interest to the general group.